-As a marketer in a small marketing department (or a department of one) it can be difficult to meet all of the needs of your leadership team.
+As a marketer in a small marketing department (or a department of one), it can be difficult to meet all the needs of your leadership team.
 So how can you be more efficient when you have limited people resources?

 Include your whole company in your marketing.

 Even if they have no insight into what you are doing (or have ideas that are way off from the plan), it is always good to get fresh ideas, regardless of where they come from.

 Your sales team is often a great place to start.
 They're typically the most in-touch with your customers and prospects.
 Need a list of topics for your company blog?
 Talk to your sales team about the most frequent questions that prospects ask during the buying process.

 Listen to Your Subject Matter Experts

 Your company's subject matter experts are perfect interview subjects when you're trying to build content, especially technical content.
 Schedule time with them over the next few months to pick their brains to get deeper insight on your products and solutions.
 They're also good resources for identifying trends in your market.

 Here are some other ways you can include everyone without taking up too much time (on all fronts):

 - Schedule a quarterly marketing presentation for the whole office to show them what you are doing and ask for insight